Geometric Bloch Vector Solution to Minimum Error Discriminations of Mixed Qubit States: Introduction

 \section{Introduction}

-Distinguishing between two objects is one of the most fundamental tasks in information theory.
-The existence of non-orthogonal states, arising from superposition principle, makes quantum information so different from classical information.
-Discriminating among such states is of particular importance in quantum communication~\cite{HolevoBook1982,HelstromBook1976} and quantum cryptography~\cite{GisinRMP2002}.
+Distinguishing between quantum objects is one of the most fundamental tasks in information theory.
+Because of its particular importance in quantum communication~\cite{HolevoBook1982,HelstromBook1976} and quantum cryptography~\cite{GisinRMP2002}, discriminating among these objects plays a crucial role in quantum information protocols.

-The quantum state discrimination problem has been the subject of many researches during recent decades~\cite{BaeJPA2015}.
-The starting point of these efforts date back to 1978 when Helstrom addressed this issue in his famous book~\cite{HelstromBook1976}.
-He studied the case of two states and obtained the minimum error probability in the framework of quantum detection and estimation theory~\cite{BergouLNP2004}.
-Since then, based on the different approaches on the issue (error-free protocols with a possibility of failure and protocols with minimum error probability) many developments have been achieved ~\cite{IvanovicPLA1987,PeresPLA1988,DieksPLA1988,JaegerPLA1995,CheflesPLA1998,CheflesBarnettPLA1998,Eldar2004,CrokePRL2006,HayashiPRA2008, SugimotoPRA2009,GhoreishiQIP2019,GhoreishiArxiv2021}.
-Finding which one of these approaches are the most suitable is highly dependent on the purpose of the process.
+The quantum state discrimination problem has been the subject of many research during recent decades~\cite{BaeJPA2015}.
+The starting point of these efforts dates back to 1978 when Helstrom addressed this issue in his famous book~\cite{HelstromBook1976}.
+He studied the two-state case and obtained the minimum-error probability in the framework of quantum detection and estimation theory~\cite{BergouLNP2004}.
+Since then, based on the different approaches on the issue (error-free protocols with a possibility of failure and protocols with minimum-error probability) many developments have been achieved ~\cite{IvanovicPLA1987,PeresPLA1988,DieksPLA1988,JaegerPLA1995,CheflesPLA1998,CheflesBarnettPLA1998,Eldar2004,CrokePRL2006,HayashiPRA2008, SugimotoPRA2009,GhoreishiQIP2019,GhoreishiPRA2021,HaQIP2022,LoubenetsPRA2022}.
+Determining which one is the most suitable is highly dependent on the purpose of the process.

-The extension to the general case of $N$ possible states $\{\rho_i\}_{i=1}^N$ with associated a priori probabilities $\{p_i\}_{i=1}^N$ is not a straightforward problem.
-For these problems, however, there are necessary and sufficient conditions on the optimal measurement operators $\pi_i$ known as the Helstrom conditions~\cite{HelstromBook1976,BarnettAOP2009,BarnettJPA2009}
+The extension to the general case of $N$ possible states $\{\rho_i\}_{i=1}^N$ with associated a priori probabilities $\{p_i\}_{i=1}^N$ is not a straightforward task.
+However, for these problems, there are necessary and sufficient conditions on the optimal measurement operators $\pi_i$ known as the Helstrom conditions~\cite{HelstromBook1976,BarnettAOP2009,BarnettJPA2009}

-where $\Gamma=\sum_{i} p_i \rho_i \pi_i$ is a positive Hermitian operator known as Lagrange operator.
-It is also of particular importance to note that all minimum-error measurements that give the optimal probability have the same Lagrange operator \cite{BarnettBook2009}.